-VIPC sponsors Droneresponders National Conference in Williamsburg
+VIPC Sponsors DroneResponders National Conference in Williamsburg

 Abigail Smith, the deputy executive director of the UAS Integration Office at the Federal Aviation Administration (FAA), delivered the keynote address at the conference.
 She announced her promotion to executive director of UAS Security at the FAA.
 In her new role, she will be working closely with stakeholders to develop rulemaking for safe and secure UAS operations in the national airspace system.

 Sadler was presented with the King Award in recognition of his support of public safety UAS.
-He was an early adopter of UAS while deputy chief of the York County Fire and Life Safety in Virginia, where he served for 35 years before joining VIPC full time earlier this year.
+He was an early adopter of UAS while deputy chief of the York County Fire and Life Safety in Virginia, where he served for 35 years before joining VIPC full time in February of 2022.
 Sadler has helped hundreds of public safety agencies across the country by assisting them with applications for FAA waivers to enable the use of UAS for specific emergency operations in their communities.
 He currently is advising the public safety community on new technologies, including UAS detection systems.
-The award is named for the late David King, who was among the first to organize a public safety UAS conference, which took place at his farm in Crozet.
+The award is named for the late David King, who was among the first to organize a public safety UAS conference, which took place at his vineyard in Crozet.

 The Droneresponders conference included sessions on drone technology and best practices, with remarks by officials from NASA, NIST and MITRE.
 There was a panel discussion on the national expansion of the Flight Information System (FIX), which was developed with support from VIPC to inform drone pilots of ground incidents, infrastructure and regulations that may affect their operations.
 D.J.
 Smith, an advisor to VIPC’s PSIC, also moderated a panel on counter UAS technology and policy with representatives from law enforcement, industry academia and the FAA.